uk-gov-mirror/alphagov.mapit/README.md

 MapIt is a Python/Django application (backed by PostgreSQL), that provides RESTful API for looking up postcodes, council boundaries, etc.

-### Dependencies

-MapIt has no dependencies on the rest of the GOV.UK stack.

-- [puppet](https://github.com/alphagov/govuk-puppet/blob/master/modules/govuk/manifests/apps/mapit.pp) - definitions for the postgres and geo-spatial extensions used.
-- [mapit-scripts](https://github.com/alphagov/mapit-scripts) - scripts we use when importing data.
-The data sets are released between 4 and 2 times per year, these scripts automate the process of rebuilding the db to reflect this.

 ### Running the application

 Run `make mapit` in the `govuk-docker` repo - this will build the image and install all the dependencies.